How to Organize Your Desk

 4) Take advantage of vertical desk organization options

 Vertical space is often overlooked when it comes to desk organization.
-Instead we let everything that doesn’t work in a drawer pile up on our desktop.
+Instead, we let everything that doesn’t work go into a drawer or pile up on our desktop.
 Clear the clutter by taking advantage of any vertical space you can find.
-Cubicle accessories like shelves, hanging file organizers and hooks are a great start.
+Cubicle accessories like shelves, hanging file organizers, and hooks are a great start.

 If you don’t have cubicle wall space and/or can’t hang shelves, get creative.
 Take some inspiration from garage workbenches.
 A peg board or a cork board with push pins can be propped up and used to store small items like device cables.